HackTricks

 Dangerous Settings of mysqld.cnf

-Sets the password for the MySQL user.
+• password is applied for establishing the password associated with the MySQL user.

 Privilege escalation